learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 We see now that within a single controller action, it is possible to render related models as nested JSON data!
-If we imagine how this app might continue to develop, now that we have a way for birds to be tied to locations by _sightings_ we could start to work on a way for these sightings to be created in a browser.
+If we imagine how this app might continue to develop, now that we have a way for birds to be tied to locations by _sightings_, we could start to work on a way for these sightings to be created in a browser.
 We could also continue to expand on endpoints for this API.
-We now have the the ability for specific types of birds to tell us _where_ they've been sighted, for instance.
+We now have the ability for specific types of birds to tell us _where_ they've been sighted, for instance.